MilchRatchet/Luminary/README.md

 You can control the camera through `WASD` and the mouse.
 The sun can be rotated with the arrow keys.
 The focal length can be changed by pressing `F` and moving the mouse horizontally.
 The aperture size can be changed similarly through `G`.

+Note that bad performance is to be expected.
+Path tracing is very computationally expensive, `Luminary` is not very performant yet and `Luminary` does not make use of `RT-Cores` found on `Turing` or `Ampere` architecture graphics cards.
+The latter would be considered if they would be exposed through `CUDA`.

 # Building

 This project is a bit of a mess when it comes to building.
+It was only ever built on `Windows` so changes may have to be made for `Linus/OSX`.
 Some hints to get it to run are however:

-- You require the libraries for SDL to reside in the same folder as the executable (I plan to link them statically in the future once I figure out how)
-- You need to change the CUDA toolkit version to the one installed on your system
+- You need to change the `CUDA toolkit` version in the `CMakeLists.txt` to the one installed on your system.
-- You need to change the CUDA compatibility version in the CMakeLists.txt to your specific version or lower
+- You need to change the `CUDA compatibility` version in the `CMakeLists.txt` to your specific version or lower.
-- You need Optix 7 SDK and you will need to specify the installation directory in `Luminary/CMake/FindOptix.cmake`
+- You need to install the `Optix 7.2 SDK` and specify the installation directory in `Luminary/CMake/FindOptix.cmake`.
-- You need an AVX compatible CPU
+- You need an `AVX` compatible CPU.
+- You need to download the development libraries from http://www.libsdl.org/ and extract the libraries to `Luminary/lib/SDL/`. `SDL2.dll` will automatically be copied to the build directory and has to reside in the same folder as the executable for it to run.

 In `Luminary/lib/cuda/directives.cuh` are some preprocessor directives that can be used to tune performance to quality in the CUDA kernel.

+# Licences

+The licence for this code can be found in the `LICENCE` file.

+The `zlib` library is used for the compression part of the `png` routine.
+Details about its authors and its licence can be found in `Luminary/lib/zlib/zlib.h`.

+The `SDL2` library is used for the realtime mode.
+Details about its authors and its licence can be found in `Luminary/lib/SDL/SDL.h`.

 # Literature